-- 2.1 Process maps: - Formal Grievance Procedure Stage 1 (Grievance) Appendix 1. - Formal Grievance Procedure Stage 2 (Appeal) Appendix 2. - 2.2 Employee guidance - 2.2.1 Raising a grievance: - If you feel that the informal procedure is not suitable, or has not fully resolved your concerns, you may wish to raise your grievance formally in writing to your line manager, or appropriate other manager. - You should be aware that, if you are raising a grievance against another member of Sanctuary Group staff, the individual(s) concerned will be made aware of this. - If you are raising a grievance in conjunction with other employees (a group grievance), then it should be agreed for a maximum of two to represent the group concerned. - You have the right to be accompanied to any formal meeting by a current work colleague, staff council representative, or trade union representative. - In the case of group grievances, should you wish to be accompanied, this will be by one companion only, even if two employees attend the meeting to represent the Group. - If your companion cannot attend on a proposed date, you can suggest an alternative date so long as it is reasonable and is not more than five working days after the proposed original date. - Upon receipt of a formal grievance and with your agreement, you will be allocated an appropriate nominated person to support you during the grievance process.
+- 3.1 Process maps: - Formal Grievance Procedure Stage 1 (Grievance) Appendix 1. - Formal Grievance Procedure Stage 2 (Appeal) Appendix 2. - 3.2 Employee guidance - 3.2.1 Raising a grievance: - If you feel that the informal procedure is not suitable, or has not fully resolved your concerns, you may wish to raise your grievance formally in writing to your line manager, or appropriate other manager. - When raising a grievance, it is important to detail what actions you may have already taken to resolve your concerns informally, where possible.
+It is helpful to detail how your grievance can be resolved. - You should be aware that, if you are raising a grievance against another member of Sanctuary Group staff, the individual(s) concerned will be made aware of this.

+- If you are raising a grievance in conjunction with other employees (a group grievance), then it should be agreed for a maximum of two to represent the group concerned. - You have the right to be accompanied to any formal meeting by a current work colleague, staff council representative, or trade union representative.
+Please note, it may not always be appropriate for your selected work colleague to be your companion, for example, if they are too closely involved in the matter, impartiality etc. The HR team will advise if this is not a suitable companion. - In the case of group grievances, should you wish to be accompanied, this will be by one companion only, even if two employees attend the meeting to represent the Group. - If your companion cannot attend on a proposed date, you can suggest an alternative date so long as it is reasonable and is not more than five working days after the proposed original date. - Upon receipt of a formal grievance and with your agreement, you will be allocated an appropriate nominated person to support you during the grievance process.
 This will not replace your line manager and in some cases maybe your line manager where appropriate.
-The role of this nominated person will be to check in with you regularly to ensure that you are receiving support whilst your grievance is ongoing.
+The role of this nominated person will be to check in with you regularly to ensure that you are receiving support whilst your grievance is ongoing. - Once you have formally raised your concerns, your manager, or the manager assigned to hear the grievance, will invite you to a meeting to discuss your concerns.
+They will usually then carry out an investigation, which may include speaking to others and gathering any relevant documentation, before providing you with an outcome letter explaining their decision within 14 calendar days. - Dependent upon the nature of the concerns that you are raising, this may constitute a whistleblowing, should your manager and business Partner believe this to be the case, they will discuss this with you.
+Please note that where the concerns are of a whistleblowing nature, they will be dealt with via the Whistleblowing Group Policy and Procedure. - Where there are concerns of both a grievance and a whistleblowing nature, these elements will be dealt via the appropriate procedure and may be managed concurrently.